-So I made my choice a few years ago.
-I left NYC for Truth or Consequences, NM, a tiny desert town that was never fully dependent on the national economy.
-Folks here have skills: welding, sewing, woodworking, canning, growing etc. The domestic economy is vibrant, in fact barter is more respected than the dollar which says so little of one's character.
-When a developer came here with big plans to "help us" I realized that he could not see that poverty is being redefined.
-While one in four American homes are empty, here in T or C we have a nearly full occupancy.
-He sees trailers and mobiles, "poor folks!"
-I see balance, living within one's means.
+So I made my decision a couple of years back.
+The national market is lively, in fact barter is much more respected than the dollar which says so little of one’s character.
+When a developer came here with big plans to “help us” I understood that he couldn’t observe that poverty is being redefined.
+While one in four American houses are vacant, here in T or C we have a nearly full occupancy.
+He sees trailers and mobiles, “poor folks!”
+I see equilibrium, residing within one’s means.
 This is wealth!
-This is a place that skirted through the great depression of the 1920's and 30's.
-Here locals grew food and stocked the supermarket for those who could not grow.
+This is a place that skirted through the great depression of the 1920’s and 30’s.
+Here locals grew food and hauled the supermarket for people who could not grow.
 That supermarket is still here.

-We'll all find our place soon enough.
-As we slide deeper into what's being now called the 'greater depression' I suggest we consider this collapse is also the renaissance in disguise.
-If your tempted to savor what was: money, consumerism and greed, consider how little life it contained.
-Mystics over the ages have told us that we fell from paradise, from the garden.
-Religious texts speak of man's fall into idolatry.
-These concepts need not be filed under religious thinking.
-When we built a world on top of one that was given to us and we thanked ourselves for it we parted ways with the natural world and we made gods of ourselves for the doing of it.
-What do we have to gain from this collapse?
-Only paradise and the rediscovery of our humanity.
-And perhaps wealth will finally move to the hands of those most capable of holding it, those who know how to live in the real world a world that teaches us through our ability to live in it that the health of the individual is dependent on the health of the whole.
-The above photo was taken by Moe Koenick.
+We will all find our place soon enough.
+As we slide deeper into what’s being now referred to as the ‘greater depression’ I suggest we consider this collapse is also the renaissance in disguise.
+If your tempted to enjoy what was: cash, consumerism and greed, then think about how small life it contained.
+Mystics over the ages have told me that we fell from heaven, from the garden.
+Spiritual texts talk of man’s fall into idolatry.
+These theories do not need to be filed under religious thinking.
+When we built a world on top of one that was given to us and we thanked ourselves to get it we parted ways with the natural world and we made gods of ourselves to the doing of it.
+What do we need to gain from this collapse?
+Only paradise and the rediscovery of our humankind.
+And perhaps wealth will finally move to the hands of the most capable of holding it, those who know how to live in the real world a world that teaches us through our ability to reside inside which the health of the individual is determined by the health of the entire world.